ha7ilm/csdr/README.md

   * the buffer size stored as `int` (4 bytes).
 * This size always counts as samples, as we expect that the user takes care of connecting the functions with right data types to each other.

-> I added this feature while researching how to decrease the latency of a DSP chain consisting of several multirate algorithms.
+> I added this feature while researching how to decrease the latency of a DSP chain consisting of several multirate algorithms.<br />
 > For example, a `csdr fir_decimate_cc 10` would use an input buffer of 10240, and an output buffer of 1024.
-The next process in the chain, `csdr bandpass_fir_fft_cc` would automatically adjust to it, using a buffer of 1024 for both input and output.
+The next process in the chain, `csdr bandpass_fir_fft_cc` would automatically adjust to it, using a buffer of 1024 for both input and output.<br />
 > In contrast to original expectations, using dynamic buffer sizes didn't decrease the latency much.

 If dynamic buffer size determination is disabled, you can still set a **fixed buffer size** with `export CSDR_FIXED_BUFSIZE=<buffer_size>`.